microsoft/TypeScript-wiki/Triage-Instructions.md

 # How to Label a Bug

+### Change the Title

+Most issues have pretty bad titles, hindering future searches.
+If needed, edit the issue title to align better with the [[Preferred Issue Titles]] format.

+If you can't figure out from the issue report what the title *should* be, then you'll definitely need clarification from the user (see "Needs More Info" below).

+### Add a Label

 Classify the bug accordingly:
  * Duplicate: Many issues are duplicates, so try to find an original
    * If you do, add the `Duplicate` label and add a comment e.g. "See #1234567"